 MS in Germany

-Germany is popularly known as the mother of “ideas” and is a sought for destination in the world for engineering.
+Germany is popularly known as the mother of “ideas”.
+Masters in Germany is demand among students willing to study abroad & most sought destination in the world for engineering.
 Germany is the most popular country in Europe for students, after UK.
 An added benefit is that the foreign students pay the same amount of fees as the local students, and many universities do not charged tuition fees at all.

 There are 400+ universities in Germany that offer more than 18,000 different courses.

 A characteristic of the higher education sector in Germany is a vigorous accentuation on student mobility.
-Students are encouraged to take internships or make good utilization of exchange opportunities during their studies; this additionally applies at Master’s level too.
-Therefore, Bachelor’s study in Germany is of great importance as Bachelor’s in other countries takes a total of 3 years.
+Students are encouraged to take internships or make good utilization of exchange opportunities during their studies; this additionally applies at Bachelor’s level too.
+Therefore, Master’s study in Germany is of great importance as Master’s in other countries takes a total of 2 years.

 Before taking admission to any institution, you should keep the following points in mind